 So far, we have talked about reducing the number of weights that need to be trained.
 Quantization takes a different approach.
 Instead of reducing the number of weights, it reduces how much memory each weight takes.

-Let’s go back to a very simple example.
+Let’s take a very simple example.
 Suppose we want to store the number:

 3.14